2026 Board of Directors

 Maggie Kennelly Hazelrig

-Maggie Hazelrig is a seasoned executive recruiting and talent advisory leader with a passion for community engagement and the preservation of and connection to historical spaces.
-Her leadership experience spans various roles, including building high-performing teams and advising organizations on executive talent strategy, particularly across the ever-evolving landscape of tech.
-A dedicated advocate for women's health, education, and the arts, Maggie has served on the Advisory Boards of Dress for Success Bay Area and the San Francisco Symphony Symphonix Board.
-Deeply committed to community service, she sits on the Boards of the 2x4 Foundation and the Child & Family Institute.
+Maggie Kennelly Hazelrig is a seasoned executive recruiting and talent advisory leader with a passion for community engagement, and preservation of and connection to historical spaces.
+Her leadership experience spans various roles, including building high-performing teams and advising organizations on executive talent strategy, particularly across the everevolving landscape of tech.
+A dedicated advocate for women’s health, education, and the arts, Maggie has served on the Advisory Boards of Dress for Success Bay Area and the San Francisco Symphony Symphonix Board.
+Deeply committed to community service, she also sits on the boards of the 2x4 Foundation and the Child & Family Institute.
 Beyond her professional endeavors, Maggie is an active volunteer and mentor, committed to fostering individual growth and creating positive change.
 A Bay Area native and alumna of Castilleja School, she holds a degree in Political Science, Business, and French from the University of Southern California.
-Maggie resides in Menlo Park with her husband, two young sons, and their beloved husky-corgi mix, Hamilton.
+Maggie resides in Menlo Park with her husband, two sons, and their beloved husky-corgi mix, Hamilton.

 Victor M. Marquez

-Victor M. Marquez is a partner at Intelink Law Group, focusing on real estate transactions, land use, commercial litigation, state and local government relations, regulatory work and cross-border sourcing, and international trade in Mexico, the U.S. and Canada.
-He is Vice-President (U.S.) and Chief Legal Officer for the Canada-US-Mexico International Chamber of Commerce ("CUSMEX").
+Victor M. Marquez is a partner at Intelink Law Group focusing on real estate transactions, land use, commercial litigation, state and local government relations, and regulatory work and cross-border sourcing and international trade in Mexico, the U.S., and Canada.
+He is Vice President (U.S.) and Chief Legal Officer for Canada-U.S.-Mexico International Chamber of Commerce (CUSMEX).
 He serves as a Governor on the American Bar Association’s Board of Governors.
 He also served as a former National President of the Hispanic National Bar Association and was the first openly LGBTQ+ member to serve in this role in the history of the organization.

 Kristen Van Dam Crop